Brookgreen Gardens, Murrells Inlet, SC

 1. Can Can by Jane DeDecker (born 1961.)
 The Jane DeDecker's dancers represent a cancer victim with 4 friends helping her through the process of dying.
 An allegory of the human spirit's triumph over death.
 This clay sculpture received the 1999 National Sculpture Society's Silver Medal.
 2. and 3.
 Brown Sculpture Court.
 4. Bella and the Bug by Louise Peterson (b.
 1963) Bronze.
 Gift of sculptor.
 Originally trained in classical ballet, Louise Peterson did not begin to study sculpture until 1987.
 Bella and the Bug was inspired by observing her pet display a level of disturbed concentration for many minutes while inspecting a fly.
 5. Spout for a Drinking Fountain by Anna Hyatt Huntington (1876 - 1973) Aluminum, 1953.
 Anna Hyatt Huntington was the first sculptor in America to cast in aluminum which she liked for its light weight and luster.
 This duck sculpture was designed to accompany the oak-leaf carved marble base which was repurposed as a drinking fountain in 1952.

 1. Indian and Eagle by Carl Paul Jennewein 1890 - 1978.
 Bronze.
 1929.
 Among Jennewein's early commissions was this one for a World War 1 American monument located in Tours, France.
 The sculptor envisioned an eagle being released by a Native American as a symbol of freedom and the American love of liberty.
 Modeled in 1929, this small study for a final version received the Widener Memorial Gold Medal at Philadelphia.
 2. Christ Child by Abram Belskie (1907 - 1988) Serravizza marble, 1934.
 S.1934.024 3.
 Sylvan by Chester Beach (1881 - 1956) White Marble S.1932.001 4.
 Torse de Femme by David Klass (b.
 1941) Indiana limestone, c.
 1989.
 Gift of the sculptor.
 David Klass studied art and architecture at Pratt Institute in Brooklyn.
-For two ears he studied anatomy at Columbia College of Physicians and Surgeons as an adjunct to his own sculpture development.
+For two years he studied anatomy at Columbia College of Physicians and Surgeons as an adjunct to his own sculpture development.
 His work is in the Metropolitan Museum of Art and many other collections.
 5. Sonata by Mario Joseph Korbel (1882 - 1954) White Marble.
 S.1932.031 6.
-Evening Star by Doug Hyde (b.
-1946) Black Steatite.
-Gift of Peter and Carroll Shannon.
-Doug Hyde attended the Institute of American Indian Arts in Santa Fe, NM, where he enjoyed the tutelage and friendship of renowned sculptor Allan Houser.
-Seriously wounded by a grenade during his second tour of duty in Viet Nam, he learned the use of power tools to cut and shape stone while recuperating.
-For the last two decades, Doug Hyde has been a recognized leader among native American artists.
-His sculptures often portray themes of tribal lore and historical events.
+Siberian Ram by Marshall Maynard Fredericks (1908-1998) The animal sculpture of Marshall Fredericks is both energetic and whimsical, as seen in this depiction of a ram.
+Carved in limestone in 1063 for the grounds of the Baldwin Public Library in Birmingham, Michigan, Siberian Ram lost none of its power when cast in bronze.

 1. Fillies Playing by Anna Hyatt Huntington (1876 - 1973) Bronze, 1956.
 This example cast in 2010.
 Anna Hyatt Huntington created two sizes of Fillies Playing in her studio at Stanerigg Farm near Redding, CT.
 The small version (1955) is thought to have never been cast; the large version (1956) apparently was cast only once.
 The aluminum casting, made by Roman Bronze Works in New York City. was shown at the National Academy of Design and awarded the Elizabeth N. Waltrous Gold Medal in 1958 and was donated to the University of SC in 1960.
 This is a cast of the large version made in 2010 by Roman Bronze Studio with new molds from the original plaster model.
 2. A Female Centaur by Anna Hyatt Huntington (1876-1973) Brass, 1936.
 Designed as a companion to Cheiron and exhibited at the 1939 New York World's Fair, this creature was given female attributes within a male form.
 The fierce stance and primitive features add a menacing quality to the depiction 3.
 The Centaur Cheiron by Anna Hyatt Huntington Cheiron, a wise centaur in Greek mythology, was an expert in medicine due to his knowledge of herbs.
 For his skill in the healing arts, he was rewarded with immortality.
 But after a painful wound in battle, he chose death over an eternity of suffering.
 Zeus placed him in the heavens where he became the constellation known as The Archer, Sagittarius.
-4. and 5 Boy and Girl Dolphins by Milton Horn (1906-1995) Limestone 1929.
+4. The Hungry Loop by Herb Mignery (b.
+1937) Rather than follow his family's 110 year tradition of Nebrasa ranching, Mignery had a career in commercial art before turning to fine art.
+This sculpture depicts an African-American on horseback, parrot of the history of cowboys in the West.
+The title is a term used to describe a rodeo roper who desperately need to win his event.
+Mignery wrote "…the subjecty is obviously well worn from his efforts.
+However, I have portrayed his demeanor and posture to indicate that he will eventually succeed."
+5. and 6.
+Boy and Girl Dolphins by Milton Horn (1906-1995) Limestone 1929.
 Milton Horn came to the United States from Russia in 1913.
 He ettled in Taunton, MA and studied art with Hudson Kitson in Boston, and later at Beux-Art Institute of Design in New York.
 From 1939 to 1949, he collaborated with Frank Lloyd Wright.
 After Chicago became the center for his work, Horn began to focus on the field of architectural sculpture.